tis-innovation-park/tm-vmm/doc/vmm-options.md

 `SSH_PORT=22` - the port where the SSH server is running on the client

-`SSH_SHUTDOWN_COMMAND="shutdown -h now"` - VVM will do its very best to shut down a machine as gracefully as possible.
+`SSH_SHUTDOWN_COMMAND="shutdown -h now"` - vmm will do its very best to shut down a machine as gracefully as possible.
 One way to do this is to try to shut it down using SSH.
 The command in this variable will be used to do that.

-`ANDROID_ADT_PATH=/opt/adt-bundle-linux-x86_64-20130219` - Path to Android SDK installation.
-VMM will use this to find the commands adb and android.
+`ANDROID_ADT_PATH=/opt/adt-bundle-linux-x86_64-20130219` - Path to Android SDK installation. vmm will use this to find the commands adb and android.

 `ANDROID=~/example/bin/android` - Specify the android command.
 This overrides the android command as found using the environment variable ANDROID_ADT_PATH.